Higher-order topological phases protected by noninvertible and subsystem symmetries: Interface between two distinct noninvertible SSPTs in 3D: Hinge modes

 Consider the Hamiltonian $\mathrm{H}_{\text{blue}}^{(3)\mathcal{G}}$ inside the cubic interface in region $B$ and $\mathrm{H}_{\text{3D-cluster}}^{\mathcal{G}}$ outside the cubic interface in region $A$.
 In this interface Hamiltonian, we do not have any term that is supported both inside and outside of the cubic interface.
 We keep all the terms to have support entirely inside the cubic interface or outside the cubic interface, where inside and outside also include their boundary.

-It is a straightforward exercise to see that we can add terms in the interface Hamiltonian along the interfacial surface everywhere except at hinges that respect subsystem and non-invertible symmetries and commute with each term in the Hamiltonian.
+It is a straightforward exercise to see that we can add terms in the interface Hamiltonian along the interfacial surface everywhere except at hinges that respect \red{invertible} and noninvertible symmetries and commute with each term in the Hamiltonian.
 Explicitly, it is

 \end{widetext} Now, let us call the ground state of this interface Hamiltonian \eqref{eq:interfaceham3D} with terms added along the interface, except at hinges, to be $\ket{\tilde{\Psi}}$.
 We find that